 Selective Startup is a booting method in which only very few items are loaded.
-In case, you are using Selective Startup, it might cause issues with the RPC components hence by causing rpc server is unavailable windows error.
+In case, you are using Selective Startup, it might cause issues with the RPC components hence by causing RPC server is an unavailable windows error.

 Simultaneously hold down Windows + R, and enter “msconfig” in the dialogue box and hit Enter.